arthurflor23/spelling-correction/README.md

 <img src="https://github.com/arthurflor23/text-correction/blob/master/doc/image/header.png?raw=true">

-A Text corrector system implemented using [SymSpell](https://github.com/mammothb/symspellpy) (Edit Distance) and [TensorFlow 2.0](https://www.tensorflow.org/) (Neural Network).
-This project supports several text datasets, however it has a different methodology for training and validating all data, when compared to the Grammar Error Correction (GEC) methodology.
-Don't worry, this all is an automatic process in `transform` step.
+A text corrector system implemented using [SymSpell](https://github.com/mammothb/symspellpy) and [TensorFlow 2.0](https://www.tensorflow.org/) (seq2seq).
+This project supports several text datasets and uses a noise function to create more data training (unlike Grammatical Error Correction (GEC) methodology).
+Don't worry, this is an automatic process in `transform` step and generator class.

-This project has a Statistical Language Model approach and a Neural Network approach, both with the purpose of text correction (simple approach to the spell checker).
+This project has a Statistical Language Model approach and a Neural Network approach, both with the purpose of simple text correction (a simple approach to the spell checker).

 **Notes**:
 1. All **references** are commented in the code.
-2. This project presents its own partitioning and training methodology.
-3. Check out the presentation in the **doc** folder.
+2. Check out the presentation in the **doc** folder.
-4. For more information and demo run step by step (neural network), check out the **[tutorial](https://github.com/arthurflor23/text-correction/blob/master/src/tutorial.ipynb)** on Google Colab/Drive.
+3. For more information and demo run step by step (neural network approach), check out the **[tutorial](https://github.com/arthurflor23/text-correction/blob/master/src/tutorial.ipynb)** on Google Colab/Drive.

 ## Datasets supported